doyensec/CSPTBurpExtension/README.md

 CSPT Burp Extension thrives on community contributions.
 Whether you're a developer, researcher, designer, or bug hunter, your expertise is invaluable to us.
 We welcome bug reports, feedback, and pull requests.
 Your participation helps us continue to improve the extension, making it a stronger tool for the community.

-Interactions are best carried out through the Github issue tracker, but you can also reach us on social media ([@Doyensec](https://twitter.com/Doyensec)).
+Interactions are best carried out through the GitHub issue tracker, but you can also reach us on social media ([@Doyensec](https://twitter.com/Doyensec)).
 We look forward to hearing from you!

 # :busts_in_silhouette: Contributors